kaiery/vscode-markdown-one-dark/README.md

-# Markdown Theme - One Dark
+# Markdown Preview Theme - One Dark

-VSCode Theme based on Atom's One Dark theme.
+VSCode Markdown Preview Theme based on Atom's One Dark theme.

 Inspired by :